scupit/gcmake-rust/docs/project_structure.md

 | `docs/` | Documentation configuration files such as *Doxyfile.in*, *conf.py.in*, and *index.rst* go in this directory.
 When the project is [configured to use a documentation generator](documenting_your_project.md#configuration), this directory is searched for any configuration files. |
 | `cmake/` | **AUTO-CONFIGURED:** The directory which contains GCMake's CMake utility scripts.
 This is auto-generated every time GCMake configures the project.
 This should be committed in your source control. |

+### Entry File Placement

+Entry files (the single "entrypoint" for each output) must be placed in specific locations based on the output type:

+- **Executable entry files** must be placed in the immediate root of `src/FULL_INCLUDE_PREFIX/`
+- **Library entry files** must be placed in the immediate root of `include/FULL_INCLUDE_PREFIX/`

+For example, in a project with `include_prefix: "MyProject"`:

+- An executable's `main.cpp` must be at `src/MyProject/main.cpp`
+- A library's `my-lib.hpp` must be at `include/MyProject/my-lib.hpp`

+**Important:** In the `cmake_data.yaml` configuration, entry files are specified as **filenames only** (e.g., `entry_file: main.cpp`), not full paths.
+The system automatically resolves these filenames to the correct directories based on the output type.

+Entry files cannot be nested in subdirectories within these locations.

 | File | Description |
 | ---- | ----------- |
 | `cmake_data.yaml` | This is the [GCMake configuration file](cmake_data_config/cmake_data.md). |